-(3) Formulation of a nursing diagnosis includes:
+(3) Formulation of a nursing diagnosis shall include:

 (A) describing actual or potential responses to health conditions.
-Such responses are those for which nursing care is indicated, or for which referral to medical or community resources is appropriate; and
+Such responses are those for which nursing care is indicated or for which referral to medical or community resources is appropriate; and

 (B) developing a statement of a client problem identified through interpretation of collected data.

 (c) Planning nursing care activities includes identifying the client's needs and selecting or modifying nursing interventions related to the findings of the nursing assessment.
-Components of planning include:
+Components of planning shall include:

 (1) prioritizing nursing diagnoses and needs;

 (2) setting realistic, measurable goals and outcome criteria;